New Glenn: Early design work on orbital subsystems

 Blue Origin began developing systems for orbital human spacecraft before 2012.
 A reusable first-stage booster was designed to fly a suborbital trajectory, taking off vertically like the booster stage of a conventional multistage launch vehicle.
 After stage separation, the upper stage would continue to propel astronauts into orbit, while the first-stage booster would descend to perform a powered vertical landing, similar to its New Shepard suborbital vehicle.
-From the earliest design concepts, the first-stage booster was intended to be refueled and relaunched to reduce the costs of access to space for humans.
+From the earliest design concepts, the first-stage booster was intended to be refueled and relaunched to reduce the costs of access to space.

 The booster launch vehicle was projected to lift Blue Origin's biconic Space Vehicle capsule to orbit, carrying astronauts and supplies.
 After completing its mission in orbit, the Space Vehicle was also conceptually designed to reenter Earth's atmosphere and land under parachutes on land, to be reused on future missions.

-Engine testing for the (then-named) Reusable Booster System (RBS) launch vehicle began in 2012.
+Engine testing for the then-named Reusable Booster System launch vehicle began in 2012.
 A full-power test of the thrust chamber for Blue Origin BE-3 liquid oxygen/liquid hydrogen upper-stage rocket engine (BE-3U) was conducted on a stand at the John C. Stennis Space Center (NASA test facility) in October 2012.
 The chamber successfully achieved full thrust of 100000 lbf.
 By early 2018, it was announced that the BE-3U hydrolox engine would power the second stage of the New Glenn.